Typography Scale Systems

 • Build-Time vs. Runtime Resolution: Pre-compiling tokens via Style Dictionary yields optimal runtime performance but sacrifices dynamic theming.
 For multi-brand architectures, expose primitives as CSS custom properties and resolve semantic values at runtime.
 This adds negligible overhead while enabling instant theme toggling.

 • Fluid Scaling vs. Accessibility Fallbacks: CSS clamp() provides elegant responsive typography but can compress text below WCAG minimums on constrained viewports.
-Mitigation: Implement @media (prefers-reduced-motion: reduce) or @media (max-width: 320px) overrides that lock to fixed rem values, ensuring legibility without sacrificing fluidity on standard devices.
+Mitigation: implement @media (max-width: 320px) overrides that lock to fixed rem values, ensuring legibility without sacrificing fluidity on standard devices.

 • Cascade Isolation: Scope typography tokens to component boundaries using CSS @scope or Shadow DOM.
 This prevents global font-size inheritance leaks in micro-frontend architectures while maintaining a unified design system contract.